The Mount Umunhum area is open 7:00 am to half an hour after sunset

 - Learn about Mount Umunhum’s significance to the Native American community,and the opportunity to connect to the mountain in your own way at the summit Ceremonial Space

-- Discover the Radar Tower*, once a key part of the west coast’s missile defense system, up close
+- Discover the Radar Tower*, once a key part of the west coast’s air defense system, up close

 - Find your favorite spot in Silicon Valley from the Summit Shelter and Viewpoint